 Looking west over Nidderdale towards In Moor.

-Cottages on the Nidderdale Way at Bracken Ridge.
+Cottages on the Nidderdale Way at Bracken Ridge, about a quarter of the way round this Nidderdale Way walk.

 Looking west from the Nidderdale Way at Thornet Barn.
 The Scar House Reservoir dam can just be seen about a mile away.